FishWash/pointer-mace/README.md

 ![Gameplay Image](imgs/pointermace2.PNG)

 ### Intro
-Hero, the evil army of shapes attacketh!
+Hero, evil shapes attacketh!

 They wish to eat thy MEAT!
-Protect it at ALL COSTS!

-Wield your mace to fend off the enemies!
+Take up your mace, protect the meat at all costs!

 ### Controls
 Mouse: Control mace